Translate This Page

 28-The learner's portfolio.

-29-Learner"s interaction with the teacher, course,
+29-Learner"s interaction with the teacher and environment.

 30-The learner's behavior.